yusitnikov/puzzletv/README.md

 - Warn about the progress when navigating to another hash (possibly by history API).
 - 2-color solid chess pieces.
 - Do something with the Ctrl+N bug for the knight (maybe use Alt instead?).
-- Tooltip about the chess piece color button (in the empty space).
 - Visual tooltips on the grid when hovering/clicking specific sudoku rules.
+- Improve selection when dragging the mouse diagonally (don't include unwanted cells).

 ## Available Scripts